 Is diet the only contributor to fitness?
 Absolutely not.

-This documentary does a fantastic job highlighting a select few athletes and also happen to eat a vegan diet.
+The Game Changers movie does a fantastic job highlighting a select few athletes and also happen to eat a vegan diet.
 While these anecdotal stories are interesting to watch, the laser focus view on diet alone leaves a lot of questions unanswered.

 For instance, is it possible that genetics plays a role in one’s athletic prowess?
 What about sleep quality?
 Training program?
 Stress levels?